UHM-PANDA/Mock-Interview-Fall-2020/Week_11/week11.md

-# Week 11: “Graph it out”
+# Week 11: “The Fun Stuff”

 #### 1) Enumerate Primes
 Return a array of all primes less than a int n.